It's Never A Good Idea To Ignore Leaks In Your Home!

 Leaks underneath sinks are another problem with older homes, most commonly due to corrosion around clamps or worn water hoses.
 You can replace these as a do-it-yourself project if you have an idea of what you are doing, but it's always a good idea to get a plumber to take a look to see if anything else needs to be replaced.

 • Leaks damaging floors or walls

 If you spot any leaks that might be related to a bathtub or shower, leaks that are perhaps causing damage to flooring and walls, these should be quickly address to prevent further damage.
 This type of damage is generally related to old pipes and could indicate that the existing plumbing is corroded and needs to be replaced.
-Not a job you can do yourself, better call in a professional and let them investigate.
+Not a job you can do yourself, better call in a professional leak detection service and let them investigate.

 • Leaks around toilet

 When water starts to appear around the exterior of a toilet, you know something needs to be done immediately.
 It could be something as simple as replacing the coupling seal at the back of the toilet or something a bit more complicated such as a crack in the toilet or cistern, or worn fittings in the cistern.
 You can repair a leaky coupling seal at the back with a wax seal that you can purchase at Builders or hardware store, but cracks or worn seals in an older cistern can't be replaced and the only solution will be to have a new toilet fitted.

 Any signs of a leak from a geyser should be investigated immediately if you want to avoid a burst geyser or flooding your home.
 If an old geyser is installed (older than 10 years), wear, corrosion and leaks are inevitable and the geyser should be replaced.